The WordPress Blogger Checklist: 10 Things to Do Before Hitting Publish [Infographic]

 So you’ve created a blog post.
-It’s well-written, makes use of 2018’s best blogging tips, and will provide plenty of value to your readers.
+It’s well-written, makes use of our expert blogging tips, and will provide plenty of value to your readers.
 Well done!

 But move your finger away from that Publish button.
 There are still some things you should do to make sure all of your hard work writing the post wasn’t in vain.